 Please note that meals are free for all students 18 years old and under.

 On Tuesdays, students will receive two breakfast meals and two lunch meals.
 On Thursdays, students will receive five breakfast meals and five lunch meals.

 To pick-up the meals, simply drive into the loop in the high school’s parking lot.
 Tell the food service staff the number of children you are picking up meals for.
 Pop the trunk of your car while remaining inside.
 Our food service staff will place all meals in the trunk of the car to ensure we are limiting contact and practicing safe social distancing.

 Children who are 18 years of age and under can receive free meals.
-All meals are free of charge and the program runs through the end of June.
+All meals are free of charge and the program runs through the end of the summer.

 Please note, this program is available to all children 18 years old or younger.
 There are no financial requirements to be eligible for this program.
 All children that meet the age requirement are eligible.